in

 • Feeding: Fertilize Selaginella every 2 weeks during growing season, with mild liquid fertilizer.

-Selaginella Care
+Selaginella care

 • Selaginella leaves will wither and the plant may die in hot, dry conditions.

-Growing Selaginella as a Houseplant
+Growing Selaginella as a houseplant

 • Selaginella needs limited light, a warm temperature, high humidity, and an evenly moist potting medium.